kkim030/ExerciseLog/README.md

 - As a user, when I select the quit option from the application menu, I want to be able to save my to-do list to file and have the option to do so or not.
 - As a user, when I start the application again, I want to be given the option to load my to-do list from file.

+***Phase 4 Task 2***
+- Sample of events:
+  Event added to Profile.
+  Event added to Profile.
+  Event deleted from Profile.

+***Phase 4 Task 3***
+- The association between Profile and DayLog could have been bidirectional.
+- The project could have been improved so that the data saved is not reset when a new name is entered but multiple accounts could be created for more realistic use.
+- According to Single Responsibility Principle, one method should serve one function but for EventLogAdd Class’ actionSave(), the method not only saves but also instantiates the next frame pop up and disposes the current frame.
+Such functions should have been divided.